 Note: Currently, Linux machine images published on Amazon, OpenStack, Cloudstack and Microsoft Azure can be deployed from UForge.
 You can deploy a Windows based appliance only to Amazon and Azure.
+Deploy for Azure Stack is not supported.

 You can only deploy a machine image if you have AMP installed.
 For more information on installing AMP, refer to the official Cloudsoft AMP documentation